bablokb/circuitpython-vameter/README.md

     - adafruit_ina219
     - adafruit_register
     - adafruit_mpr121

+    The preferred way to do this is to use `circup` (note that the device must be mounted):

+        sudo apt-get -y install pip3
+        sudo pip3 install circup
+        circup install -r requirements.txt

+  2. Clone the repository

   3. If you are using a MCU which does not define board-pins for SDA and SCL etc. (e.g. Raspberry Pi Pico): change the pin-values in `src/main.py`.